jssimmon/liminal-notes/index.md

 author_profile: false
 ---

-My work sits at the intersection of sociology and the craft of writing.
-As a sociologist, I study how groups form identities, navigate conflict, and challenge ideas.
-As a writing advisor, I help people communicate their own complex work with clarity and precision.
-This site is a portfolio of that dual focus, containing academic articles, public essays, and resources on effective communication.
+Why "liminal notes"?
+Yes, it sounds a bit pretentious.
+In my defense, I spend too much time on the r/LiminalSpace subreddit, and the name stuck.
+It's meant to be about the spaces between ideas in sociology and the craft of writing, but it's mainly just a portfolio for that work.
+Here you'll find my academic articles, public essays, and the occasional blog post on why you should never use a semicolon.

 ---